BioBoost/course_programming_from_base_to_ace/docs/11-arrays/README.md

 }
 ```

 Which makes it easier to change.
-If we now increase the array to `20` elements, the for loop can remain untouched.
+If the array size is for example increased to `20` elements, the `for` loop can remain untouched.

-::: warning Length is a property
+::: warning 📏 Length is a property
 Do note that `Length` is actually a property of an array and not a method per se.
 That is why no parentheses are added after `Length`.
 This is an important distinction to make.
 More on properties later.
 :::